 Yalata's coastal environment is also being stabilised through revegetation, achieved by seed collection and propagation of local species.
 Highly invasive boxthorn is being removed and feral animal control work is underway.
 These cause the loss of native animal habitats and reduce the levels of biodiversity on Yalata, and are the focus of a wider invasive species management strategy.

-Yalata IPA is managed under the following World Conservation Union category:
+Yalata IPA is managed under the following International Union for Conservation of Nature category:

 - Category V - Protected Area managed mainly for landscape/seascape conservation and recreation.